abetterlogic/dslr-face-recognition-python/README.md

 ```
 data/
 ├── {expiry_date}/
-│   └── {album_id}/
+│   ├── {album_id}.pkl
-│       └── {id}.pkl
+│   └── {album_id2}.pkl
 ```

-Each .pkl file contains face embedding and metadata.
+Each .pkl file contains all face embeddings for that album.
 The `data/` folder is git-ignored.